David E. King Field Work Award

 The David E. King Field Work Award is given annually to one or more full-time graduate students in the Department of Geosciences to support their research.
 Preference is given to projects that require support for field work.
 This Award was made possible by a generous gift from former graduate student Mr. David E. King (MS '84).
 In creating this Award, Mr. King noted that external funding had made it possible for him to conduct field work for his dissertation research.
 This Award provides a similar benefit for current graduate students.

-Applications are available in March with a deadline for receipt in April
+Applications are available in March with a submission deadline in April.
+Recipient announced at department convocation in May.

 Past Recipients of the David E. King Field Work Award

-Submarine Groundwater Discharge on Long Island's North Shore - Caitlin Young (Faculty advisor - Prof. Gilbert Hanson)
+Submarine Groundwater Discharge on Long Island's North Shore - Caitlin Young (Faculty advisor - Professor Gilbert Hanson)

 Contributions of submarine groundwater discharge (SGD) to coastal embayments are estimated at ≥ 20% of total surface water inputs.
 Groundwater nitrogen, a non-point pollution source, discharges into embayments via SGD and may contribute a significant fraction of total nitrogen to surface water bodies such as Long Island Sound.
 Fresh groundwater traverses the bottom sediments of the embayments and interacts with the overlying saltwater in a zone defined as a subterranean estuary.
 Investigations in other coastal areas conclude that the subterranean estuary is a highly reactive zone where nitrogen attenuation can occur over 10-50 meter distances during SGD.
 The aim of this study was to use dissolved N2/Ar measurements to quantify groundwater denitrification during SGD through two subterranean estuaries of Long Island Sound embayments.
 This study also aimed to determine the spatial extent of SGD in an embayment by combing aerial infrared imagining and 222Radon measurements, which when combined, provide a robust estimate of the fresh fraction (i.e nitrogen rich) inputs of SGD.
 Results from year 1, which investigated Stony Brook Harbor, indicate that 0-50% of groundwater sourced nitrogen is denitrified during transit through the subterranean estuary when SGD exits at or near the low tide mark.
 Conversely, a smaller portion of SGD exits through the carbon rich muddy harbor floor, and experiences 80-100% denitrification.